rfg-modding/SyncFaction/README.md

 ## Features

+* Both Steam and GOG versions are supported
 * Community patch auto-update
   * Incremental updates supported
   * Patch is not released officially as of September 2022, sort of alpha version is used by community